 Our Own Forever: a mother, a son and the unthinkable

-Our Own Forever is the story of living through every parent’s nightmare.
-It is my response to the most common, if rhetorical question we face most: “How do you do it?”
+Our Own Forever is the the author’s story of how parents endure when faced with their worst nightmare.
+It is Hall’s response to the most common, if rhetorical question parents of sick children face most often: “How do you do it?”

 Hall wore all the hats–assumed roles in addition to Supermom, including that of Advocate, Cheerleader, Medical Researcher and Handler in order to quickly get her son the essential medical care needed when gigantism, an infamous disease caused by a large tumor on his pituitary gland, was his diagnosis.
 Left unchecked, the disease of mythological giants and a few modern day athletes and actors would ruin the quality of his life and could take it prematurely.
 Hall likens the diagnosis to a tsunami, an earthquake motivated wall of water that left her traumatized and unwillingly swept into the role of Single parent, Orphan and Patient herself.

 It is a book filled with humor, the often dark comfort of people facing chronic and critical illness.
 Their relationships evolved and tightened, as Hall and her two sons confronted divorce, brain surgery, radiation and the death of Hall’s father, together.
 In her enduring roles, she was Phoenix Rising and PTSD Survivor.
 Hall navigates the waters of terra incognita no differently than 30 million other families, and hers is a rich memoir told to empower, embolden and celebrate each of them.

 Promises Never Die